aosabook/500lines/same-origin-policy/doc/chapter.md

 place over a global time frame, so that we can talk about calls as occurring before or after each other (or at the same time).
 To represent the notion of time, we introduce a new signature called `Time`:

 ```alloy
 open util/ordering[Time] as ord
 sig Time {}
 ```
 In Alloy, `util/ordering` is a built-in module that imposes a total order on the type parameter, and so by importing `ordering[Time]`, we obtain a set of `Time` objects that behave like other totally ordered sets (e.g., natural numbers).

+Note that there is absolutely nothing special about `Time`; we've could named it any other way (for example, `Step` or `State`), and it wouldn't have changed the behavior of the model at all.
+All we are doing here is using an additional column in a relation as a way of representing the content of a field at different points in a system execution (for example, `cookies` in the `Browser` signature).
+In this sense, `Time` objects are nothing but helper objects used as a kind of indices.

 Each call occurs between two points in time -- its `start` and `end` times, and is associated with a sender (represented by `from`) and a